42null/Java-Chunk-Simulation/README.md

 # Java Chunk Rendering
-In order to gain experience with efficent data storage and processing for games and simulation, I am creating a program from scratch using JavaFX used for pratice in loading things in chunks and only activating certain areas localised arround the player.
+In order to gain experience with efficient data storage and processing for games and simulation, I am creating a program from scratch using JavaFX used for pratice in loading things in chunks and only activating certain areas localised around the player.

-## Status/Versions Compleated
+## Status/Versions Completed
-Currently working on core elements and creating a efficent base to build the rest of the project uppon.
+Currently working on core elements and creating an efficient base to build the rest of the project upon.

-## Goals (✅=compleated)
+## Goals (✅=completed)
 - [ ] Installation & library guides
-- [ ] Diffrent tile types (currently under development)
+- [ ] Different tile types (currently under development)

 - [ ] Simulation
-  - [X] Seperation of unprocessed chunks, lazy chunks, and entity chunks with auto creataion and removal.
+  - [X] Separation of unprocessed chunks, lazy chunks, and entity chunks with auto creation and removal based on activation and proximity to user.
   - [ ] Agents/Entities
+    - [X] Agent interface class
+    - [X] Basic Entities class for extending
+    - [ ] Collisions between entities
+    - [X] Agent movement during tick
+    - [ ] Chunk restricted movement
+    - [ ] Agent pathing (Status=Random Movement)
   - [ ] Gravity

 - [ ] Quality of Life